finom/vovk/README.md

 That's it.
 There are facts that you may notice:

-- The syntax is very similar to [NestJS](https://nestjs.com/).
-But I don't have a goal to make another NestJS since it's over-engeneered in my opinion.
+- The syntax is very similar to [NestJS](https://nestjs.com/) (but I don't have a goal to make another NestJS though).
 - The methods modified by the decorators defined as `static` methods and the classes are never instantiated.
 - The returned values don't have to be instantiated from `NextResponse`, but they can if needed.